#the songs in this were great

 It's one of the objectively best songs in the musical; I will die on this hill.

 Poseidon was always, despite being pretty much the main antagonist of EPIC, a really underdeveloped character in my opinion.
-He just needed a little more nuance and the fact that one (+ kind of one more) song managed to add so much to his characterization pretty much exclusively through subtext and implications is incredibly impressive writing.
+He just needed a little more nuance, and the fact that one (+ kind of one more) song managed to add so much to his characterization pretty much exclusively through subtext and implications is incredibly impressive writing.
 Because it did!

-At the start he's yet again playing games with Odysseus, the way he did in Ruthlessness.
-In both songs he could kill him easily at any point, yet he chooses not to for the sake of playing games.
+At the start, he's yet again playing games with Odysseus, the way he did in Ruthlessness.
+In both songs, he could kill him easily at any point, yet he chooses not to for the sake of playing games.
 In Ruthlessness, this becomes his own hubris as it leads to Odysseus escaping.

 If you listen closely, at the start of GITW he already sounds slightly different.
 He's still trying to keep up this "God of Ruthlessness" front that he's so proud of, but he's no longer more or less carefree the way he was in Ruthlessness.
 He's been obsessing over this feud for ten years, and even if he would never admit it, it's actually clear just from his voice that he really is tired of it too.
 Not in the sense of it emotionally draining him the way it probably does Odysseus, but in the sense that it's a bother, a loose end in his life, a book that he finally wants to slam shut.

 But he still has a reputation to uphold, and he still cannot close this book until Odysseus is dead, so he keeps up the game.
 Instead of just killing him, he's taunting him to kill himself.
-He might associate the idea of just striking him down with a sort of loss, like then he'd have to his hands dirty.
+He might associate the idea of just striking him down with a sort of loss, like then he'd have to get his hands dirty.
 Then he's rambling about killing his people, his family.
-He's provoking Odysseus on purpose, likely trying to get him to snap back, to hate him and fear him the way that Poseidon would think any mortal who has consumed this much of his time should.
-In his eyes, Odysseus deserves nothing less than to curse him with his last breath as his "darkest moment", the god who became the bane of his life.
+He's provoking Odysseus on purpose, likely trying to get him to snap back, to hate and fear him the way that Poseidon would think any mortal who has consumed this much of his time should.
+In his eyes, Odysseus deserves nothing less than to curse him with his last breath as his "darkest moment," the god who became the bane of his life.

 And Odysseus replies, of all things, with ... sympathy.

 Honestly, I don't blame Poseidon for being speechless for three full seconds.
-He literally just threatened to gauge Telemachus' eyes out the way Odysseus did with Polyphemus, and this absolute madlad of a man replies with an acknowledgement that he (might have) caused Poseidon pain too.
+He literally just threatened to gauge Telemachus' eyes out the way Odysseus did with Polyphemus, and this absolute madlad of a man replies with an acknowledgment that he (might have) caused Poseidon pain too.

 I am convinced that Poseidon is utterly unfamiliar with sympathy or mercy.
 He's lived by his "Ruthlessness is mercy" motto for centuries, and he doesn't know anything else.
 No one would try to teach him something different.
 The other gods all live by this logic, even if he's the most vocal about it considering he seems to have made it his whole personality.
 Mortals wouldn't dare to question Poseidon in the first place.
 And barely anyone would be willing to treat someone with kindness who is in turn treating everyone around them with ruthlessness.